didier-durand/microk8s-akri/README.template.md

 Feel free to fork and re-use!
 (Of course, if you like it, please, give it a star)

 When you reach the end of workflow execution, you will be able to access, from your local browser two different applications produced by the pods of your MicroK8s cluster running on GCE.
-To allow port forwarding over ssh toward your laptop, you will need to have gcloud SDK installed locally and to enter the following terminal command  `gcloud compute ssh microk8s-akri --zone=us-central1-c  --project=$GCP_PROJECT  --ssh-flag='-L 3443:localhost:3443 -L 12321:localhost:12321'`.
+To allow port forwarding over ssh toward your laptop, you need to have gcloud SDK installed locally and to enter the following terminal command  `gcloud compute ssh microk8s-akri --zone=us-central1-c  --project=$GCP_PROJECT  --ssh-flag='-L 3443:localhost:3443 -L 12321:localhost:12321'`.
 Then,

 1. `http://localhost:12321` will get you to the Akri demo application.
 At the bottom, permament images (updated at 1 fps) of the 2 fake cameras: the first with a bouncing ball, the second one with a colour carrousel.
 The top image shifts from one camera to the other every few seconds.